Snapchat seeks new funding at up to $19 billion valuation: Bloomberg

 Los Angeles-based Snapchat could not be reached immediately for comment.

-It is also the latest evidence of a surge in venture capital financing for technology companies, that has produced some eye-popping valuations.

-Even at $19 billion, Snapchat would only be the third-most valuable tech startup that does not trade its shares publicly.
-According to research firm CB Insights, Chinese smartphone maker Xiaomi is worth $46 billion and app-based taxi service Uber is valued at $41 billion.

-Reporting by Abhirup Roy in Bengaluru and Bill Rigby in Seattle; Editing by Sriraj Kalluvila, Bernard Orr
+Reporting by Abhirup Roy in Bengaluru and Bill Rigby in Seattle; Editing by Sriraj Kalluvila